Jade: Mesoamerica

 Jade was a rare and valued material in pre-Columbian Mesoamerica.
 The only source from which the various indigenous cultures, such as the Olmec and Maya, could obtain jade was located in the Motagua River valley in Guatemala.
 Jade was largely an elite good, and was usually carved in various ways, whether serving as a medium upon which hieroglyphs were inscribed, or shaped into symbolic figurines.
 Generally, the material was highly symbolic, and it was often employed in the performance of ideological practices and rituals.
+One such example was glyph jewelry for Chalchiuhtlicue, the Aztec Goddess of Water, whose jade necklace implied femininity and water.

 Canada

 Jade was first identified in Canada by Chinese settlers in 1886 in British Columbia.
 At this time jade was considered worthless because the settlers were searching for gold.
 Jade was not commercialized in Canada until the 1970s.
 The mining business Loex James Ltd., which was started by two Californians, began commercial mining of Canadian jade in 1972.

 Mining is done from large boulders that contain bountiful deposits of jade.
 Jade is exposed using diamond-tipped core drills in order to extract samples.
 This is done to ensure that the jade meets requirements.
 Hydraulic spreaders are then inserted into cleavage points in the rock so that the jade can be broken away.
 Once the boulders are removed and the jade is accessible, it is broken down into more manageable 10-tonne pieces using water-cooled diamond saws.
 The jade is then loaded onto trucks and transported to the proper storage facilities.